Before you start

 - Unintended pregnancy

-Join us at SHQ, expand your mind, be challenged and leave with a desire to learn more.
-The perfect launch pad for those nurses wishing to build further skills in sexual and reproductive health education and or clinical practice.
+This module is designed to be challenging, expand your mind, and leave you with a desire to learn more.
+This is the perfect starting point for nurses wishing to build further skills in sexual and reproductive health education.
+This module requires online work and face-to-face attendance.

 Module 2.
 Cervical Screening